md-riaz/aeroUI/README.md

    npm run dev
    ```

-3. **Open the demo**
+3. **Open the docs and components gallery**
    ```bash
    python3 -m http.server
    ```
-   Navigate to `http://localhost:8000/demo.html` to explore all components wired to Bootstrap JS.
+   Navigate to `http://localhost:8000/docs/components.html` to explore every component wired to Bootstrap JS.

 ## Using aeroUI in Your Project